kersten1/solution-tutorials/text-analysis-code-engine.md

 In this section, you will create a {{site.data.keyword.codeengineshort}} project.
 A project is a grouping of {{site.data.keyword.codeengineshort}} entities such as applications, jobs, and builds.
 Projects are used to manage resources and provide access to its entities.

 Putting entities into a single project enables you to manage access control more easily.
 The entities within a project share the same private network, which enables them to talk to each other securely.
-To understand what a project is, check the [documentation](https://{DomainName}/docs/codeengine?topic=codeengine-manage-project)
+To understand what a project is, check the [documentation](https://{DomainName}/docs/codeengine?topic=codeengine-manage-project).

 1. Navigate to [{{site.data.keyword.codeenginefull_notm}} Overview](https://{DomainName}/codeengine/overview) page.
 2. On the left pane, click on **Projects** and then click **Create**.
    - Select a location.
+You must use the same region location for both your project and your {{site.data.keyword.cloud-shell_short}} instance.
+For more information, see [{{site.data.keyword.cloud-shell_short}}](/docs/cloud-shell?topic=cloud-shell-shell-ui#change-location) documentation.
    - Provide a project name.
    - Select the resource group where you will create your project and also the cloud services required in the later steps.
 Resource groups are a way for you to organize your account resources into customizable groupings.
    - Click on **Create**.